ParadigmFoundation/kosu-monorepo/packages/go-kosu/docs/README.md

 kosu-cli query poster [ethereum_address]
 ```

+###  JSON-RPC

+The `kosud` binary provides a `JSON-RPC` bridge which allows you to subscribe to events and submit transactions.
+Start the `JSON-RPC` bridge and interact with kosud use the `kosud rpc` sub-command.

 ### Running test-network

 A four-node test network can be started with `docker-compose` for testing and development.
 It expects an Ethereum JSONRPC-API to be available at `localhost:8545` with the Kosu system contracts deployed.